 - Use fun stamps on a new layer as the final step.

-In case you want to skip or re-watch any portions of the tutorial, here are the timestamps for each section.
+If you want to skip or re-watch any tutorial portions, here are the timestamps for each section.

 - 00:00 Intro